-Now Apple first introduced the Macintosh Plus in January of 1986.
-Following their original Macintosh line, the Plus started with a price tag of $2599 and was largely seen as an upgrade, shipping with 1MB of RAM, a SCSI (“scuzzy”) bus, and other smaller improvements.
-They discontinued it in 1990, but the long production life was due to the fact that as computers got faster, Apple lowered the price and started offering the Plus as a cheaper alternative to modern units.
+Apple first introduced the Macintosh Plus in January of 1986.
+Following their original Macintosh line, the Plus retailed at $2599 and was largely seen as an upgrade, shipping with 1MB of RAM, a SCSI (“scuzzy”) bus, and other smaller improvements.

-Using this online decoder with the Plus’s serial number (F629063M0001A) I found at the bottom, this computer was the 207th manufactured one on the 29th week of 1986 (~August) in Fremont, CA. Almost 7 months after it debuted!
+Using an online decoder with my Macintosh Plus’s serial number F629063M0001A, I found out that this computer was the 207th unit manufactured on the 29th week of 1986 (~August) in Fremont, CA. That is almost 7 months after it first debuted!

-Opening the case was a huge hassle.
-For some reason, Apple opted in to using these special Torx T15 screws instead of standard flatheads.
-Even then, most standard T15 screwdrivers wouldn’t have worked because to access the deeply recessed screws in the case, the screwdriver also had to be long and thin in diameter.
-Several hardware stores and bike shops later, I had given up and decided to just buy it from Amazon.
+Opening the case was a fucking hassle.
+For some reason, Apple opted in to use special Torx T15 screws instead of standard flatheads.
+Even then, most standard T15 screwdrivers didn't work because they had to be able access the deeply recessed screws in the case.
+It took a while to find the right screwdriver.

 With the case open and the CRT monitor discharged, the first thing I did was take a picture of Steve Jobs’ signature.
-According to a blog post by Andy Hertzfeld, in the early days of Apple, Steve Jobs encouraged the design team to consider themselves as artists building the Macintosh; and with any artist, it was only appropriate for them to sign their work which eventually got engraved into the final plastic molding of the case.
+According to this blog post, in the early days of Apple, Steve Jobs encouraged the design team to consider themselves as artists building the Macintosh.
+As with any artist, it was only appropriate for them to sign their work which eventually got engraved into the final plastic molding of the case.

 Looking inside, the computer seemed mostly intact.
-Despite some rust/corrosion near the PRAM battery slot, dust, and spider webs(?), the Plus was in fairly good shape.
+Despite some rust/corrosion near the PRAM battery slot and dust, the Plus was in fairly good shape.

 Feel free to skip over this section.
 This part is mostly for me to fanboy over some of the older chipsets.
 Some of the components are labeled in the picture.

-Moving forward, I essentially had 3 options of what I could do for this project.
-Restoring the Plus to its original condition, upgrading it with new parts, or selling it as is.
+Moving forward, I essentially had 2 options.
+Restoring the Plus to its original condition OR upgrading it with new parts.

-Restoring it seemed like an obvious choice at first until I started looking into the cost of repair.
-Assuming all the existing components worked properly, I was still looking at $200 in repair costs.
-This included buying a keyboard and mouse compatible with the Plus, finding a working SCSI HD since the Plus had no permanent storage, and getting a copy of the original operating system on a double density floppy disk.
+Restoring it seemed like an obvious choice at first until I started calculating the cost of repair.
+Assuming all existing components worked properly, I was still looking at $200 in repair costs.
+This included buying a compatible keyboard and mouse, finding a working SCSI HD since the Plus had no permanent storage, and getting a copy of the original OS on a double density floppy disk.
 The Plus’s floppy drive reads only double density disks which are grossly outdated and obsolete.
-If an issue did come up, however, with the logic/power board, that price could range anywhere from $300 to $400.
-It just didn't make sense, in the end, to spend all that money working on something that could only run the Macintosh OS.
+If an issue did come up, however, with the logic/power board, that price could would jump to $300+.
+In the end it just didn't make sense to spend all that money working on something that could only run a very dated version of Mac OS.